AUDIO TEXT:

 By 1830 the building was occupied by Miss Charlotte Murray’s millinery shop on the ground floor.

 The only refence in Newmarket History of a Charlotte Murray during this time frame is Miss Charlotte Clark Murray (1802-1867) the daughter of Deacon Timothy Murray, Jr. and Elizabeth Chapman.
 She was one of twelve children, and sister to Deacon David Murray (site # 47 ).
 She was also the second wife of businessman James B. Creighton of Newmarket whom she married at age 28 in 1837.
-In Creighton’s autobiography (written in the last years of his life, and concerns more of his past proffesional life, and not too much about his domestic life) there is no mention that Charlotte operated a millinery shop.
+In Creighton’s autobiography (written in the last years of his life, and concerns more of his past profesional life, and not too much about his domestic life) there is no mention that Charlotte operated a millinery shop.

 Around 1837 —It is quite likely that after Charlotte’s marriage in 1837 she would have sold or leased the building.
 Her name at this site was replaced by “Mrs. Mary A. Wood’s Millinery Shop”.
 Mary A. (Hanson) Wood (1820-1907) was the widow of carpenter Samuel T. Wood.
 Mary had lived in Newmarket for 40 years, most of that time she was in business as a milliner and retailer of “Fancy Goods” the 1860 census lists her worth as $2,700 (equivalent of $92,290 in 2022).